Achievable logoAchievable logo

 Answer: B - An offer of a Treasury bond to hundreds of retail investors

 A Treasury bond is an exempt security that avoids registration in all circumstances.
-The sale of this security to hundreds of retail investors does not qualify as an exempt transaction.
-While the security isn’t required to be registered, it’s not because of the way it’s being sold.
+Selling it to hundreds of retail investors does not need to qualify as an exempt transaction.
+The security isn’t required to be registered, but that’s because of what it is - not because of how it’s being sold.

-The other answers relate to exemptions provided based on the way a transaction is performed.
+The other answers describe exemptions based on how the transaction is performed.

 Answer choice A refers to a private placement.
 An exempt transaction exists as long as an offering of securities is limited to no more than 10 retail investors in a 12 month period, no commission is collected from retail investors, and those retail investors are purchasing the security for investment purposes.